 - Shopping carts keep getting bigger because stores know you will fill them up.

 - The mist sprayed on produce adds to the weight and causes the produce to rot faster.

 - Don’t run out.
 Nearly everything in grocery stores eventually goes on sale.
 Many items will go on sale every couple weeks, every month or six weeks.
 You need to learn and keep track of when each of the items you buy go on sale where you shop (the sale cycle).
 That is the only time you should stock up with enough so that when you run out is when it’s on sale again.
 Some people start looking for sales when they’re down to 75% or 50% of an item.

-- Every week (or sale period) grocery stores have “loss leaders” for sale such as a gallon of milk for $1.99.
+- Eat seasonally.
+Every week (or sale period) grocery stores have “loss leaders” for sale such as a gallon of milk for $1.99 and in-season produce.
 The store loses money on these items.
 They are intended to get you into the store so you will then load up with other stuff you don’t need.
 You should buy all the loss leader items (that you will use) each week and incorporate them into your meal plan.

 - Many items listed in the weekly circular are full price and not on sale at all.
 That’s why they call them “weekly ad” or “Circular” and not “Sale ad.”

 - Milk is almost always cheaper at drug stores.
 Plus if you just need milk it’s faster to just run in to Walgreens and you’re not likely to fill up your cart with junk you don’t need.